zeromq/czmq/CONTRIBUTING.md

 The contributors are listed in AUTHORS (add yourself).
 This project uses the MPL v2 license, see LICENSE.

+Please read these documents BEFORE you send a patch:

 * CZMQ uses the [C4.1 (Collective Code Construction Contract)](http://rfc.zeromq.org/spec:22) process for contributions.
 Please read this if you are unfamiliar with it.

 * CZMQ uses the [CLASS (C Language Style for Scalabilty)](http://rfc.zeromq.org/spec:21) guide for code style.
-Please read this, and also review the existing code base.
+Please read this, and also read the existing code base.

-Remember:

-* One problem, One commit, and use clear Problem-/Solution-statements which make it easier to understand your code changes.
-* Your code should look like all the other code in CZMQ.
-If manual adjustments seem to cumbersome have a look at issue [#680](https://github.com/zeromq/czmq/issues/680) to get started with our code formatter.

-Thanks!
+CZMQ grows by the slow and careful accretion of simple, minimal solutions to real problems faced by many people.
+Some people seem to not understand this.
+So in case of doubt:

+* Each patch defines one clear and agreed problem, and one clear, minimal, plausible solution.
+If you come with a large, complex problem and a large, complex solution, you will provoke a negative reaction from CZMQ maintainers and users.

+* We will usually merge patches aggressively, without significant review.
+If you send us bad patches, without taking the care to read and understand our rules, that reflects on you.
+Do NOT expect us to do your homework for you.

+* As rapidly we will merge poor quality patches, we will remove them again.
+If you insist on arguing about this and trying to justify your changes, we will simply ignore you and your patches.

+* CZMQ is not a sandbox where "anything goes until the next stable release".
+If you want to experiment, use the CZMQ Labs section, or better, experiment in your own projects.

+* If you absolutely cannot format your code to fit the documented style, see [#680](https://github.com/zeromq/czmq/issues/680) for tips on using our code formatter.